UCLM-ESI/legacy-upper/README.md

 As they have a teaching objective.
 I sacrificed error handling (like exceptions) for readability and size.
 A right implementation should add that mechanisms.

-You should install ´´mercurial´´ software in your computer and download this repository with next command:
+You should install ``mercurial`` software in your computer and download this repository with next command:

     :::bash